 Figure 6.28: A simplified logic diagram of the task manager and how it will function.

 One of the other features and specifications discussed in previous sections was the minimal use of delays and a task manager to facilitate this.
 This was designed using a timer that was set to count up once every 1 millisecond.
 The design was set to use a task counter and a conditional statement, based on the task counter, to facilitate invoking individual tasks.
-A task would entail an action that would occur without delays, for example, when the sensors were sampled and the servo was moved to X .
-After these actions were taken, a short delay was needed before the next action would be taken.
+A task would entail an action that would occur without delays, for example, when the sensors were sampled and the servo was moved to X. After these actions were taken, a short delay was needed before the next action would be taken.
 To achieve this kind of task manager, a method was theorized and is illustrated in Figure 6.28.
-This method can be implemented for any number of tasks an is implemented in the MCU module programming.
+This method can be implemented for any number of tasks and is implemented in the MCU module programming.

 7 SYSTEM ASSEMBLY